PlashSpeed-Aiman/IIUMCourseScheduleApp/README.md

 # IIUMCourseScheduleApp
 This is an Android App that scrapes data from the IIUM Course Schedule website and display in neatly fashion.
 It requires Internet Connection each time the scrapper is activated.
-Original Idea from: https://github.com/asdacap/iiumschedule.
-I fixed the scraper so now it's more robust in collecting the data
+### Original Idea from: https://github.com/asdacap/iiumschedule.
+I fixed the scraper so now it's more robust in collecting the data.
-Also check out this Flutter implementation! https://github.com/iqfareez/iium_schedule
+### Also check out this Flutter implementation!
+https://github.com/iqfareez/iium_schedule

 ## What It Does